SvDvorak/svdvorak.github.io/cv.md

 ## Hi, I'm Andreas Wilcox
 <div class="split">
   <div class="intro_text">
-    <p>I'm a enthusiast of all things tech that loves to do anything creative.
-I may be mainly focused on programming but I also make games, 3D model, 3D print and create things out of wood; essentially if I get to create something I take on most challenges.</p>
+    <p>I'm an enthusiast of all things tech and I love to do anything creative.
+I may be mainly focused on programming but I also make games, 3D models, 3D prints and I create things out of wood; essentially if I get to create something I take on most challenges.</p>
-    <p>I always strive to learn new things by understanding how they work, why they work the way the do, how I can use them and why I should use them.
-What that means is that I dabble in a lot of different things as you could probably tell by the previous paragraph.</p>
+    <p>I like to learn new things as well, understanding a new tool or a different way of thinking is something I find exciting.</p>
-    <p>Still I am meticulous in whatever I do, I push for quality at all times.
+    <p>And I would say that I am meticulous in whatever I do, I push for quality at all times.
 Though I know from experience that there is a balance you must find between making something great and getting it out the door.</p>
     <div class="contacts_text">
       <p><b>Mail</b>: {{ _author.email }}</p>
       <p><b>Github</b>: https://github.com/{{ _author.github }}</p>